 If you’re well known or perhaps your business has been doing good and known throughout the industry you might not have to actively seek potential buyers.
 Just a word of mouth might be sufficient.
 You can also use your clients, staff or friends to find buyers, or reach a huge chunk of the population via self-service business-for-sale portals like ExitAdviser, and local newspapers.

-There are end-to-end structured frameworks where you get expert help to do everything from planning and preparing for the sale, promoting the deal to negotiating it can also come in handy.
+There are end-to-end online frameworks where you get expert help to do everything from planning and preparing for the sale, to promoting and negotiating the deal.
 Business brokers can also be used to help find more prospective buyers and to manage the process to avoid publicizing the sale so much.

 The negotiation process will then be easy once you find a potential buyer where issues such as what assets will be sold or not and the payment method to be used.

 Seventh Step: Cover all loopholes with a sales agreement

 Getting the deal closed is important and so is signing a well-done sales agreement.
 You should include a lawyer to help you draft one or take the document to an experienced legal mind to review it for you.
 That way, you should be able to cover every little thing that should be included.
 This includes the assets being bought and their value, contracts being assumed, guarantees and other legally-binding protections and clauses.